atreyabhat/atreyabhat/README.md

 ## Past Experiences

 #### @ Bosch
-- As a Software Engineer at Bosch, I started with Engine Control Unit (ECU) Software Integration.
-I later moved on to the role of ECU Production coordinator, collaborating with different teams like Software, Hardware, Calibration, and Production plants.
-Also gained experience with Cybersecurity in automotive embedded devices.
+- At Bosch, I kicked off with ECU Software Integration and later transitioned to the role of ECU Production Coordinator.
+My journey involved collaborating across teams to implement and test cybersecurity features for ECUs.

 #### @ Indian Institute of Science
-- I have worked at [ARTPARK](https://artpark.in/), Indian Institute of Science on Localization and Sensor fusion.
+- My stint at [ARTPARK](https://artpark.in/), Indian Institute of Science focused on Localization and Sensor Fusion.

-## 🔭 Currently Exploring ...
-- Experimenting with advanced planning algorithms for next-gen robotic manipulators
-- Learning and improving active vision algorithms

-## 🌱 Constantly Learning
+## 🌱 Constant Learning
-- Reinforcement learning applications in manipulation for adaptive behavior
+- Exploring reinforcement learning applications in manipulation for adaptive behavior.
-- Computer Vision and Deep Learning
+- Diving deeper into computer vision and deep learning.

-## 🔬 Ideas that worked -
+## 🔬 Successful Projects

-### Planning with Learned-Sampling distributions [Github](https://github.com/atreyabhat/LearnedSampling_CVAE/tree/main) - 2023
+### Planning with Learned-Sampling Distributions [GitHub](https://github.com/atreyabhat/LearnedSampling_CVAE/tree/main) - 2023
-Developed an Encoder-Decoder network to learn sampling distributions, enhancing efficiency in motion planning.
+Developed an Encoder-Decoder network to optimize motion planning by learning sampling distributions.

 ### UAV Interception: Control & Trajectory Optimization [GitHub](https://github.com/atreyabhat/UAV-Interception) - 2023
-Implemented and simulated a quadrotor with LQR control to approach and capture a UAV in 3D space.
+Simulated and implemented LQR control on a quadrotor to capture a UAV in 3D space.

 ### Multi-Pose Object Pick and Place Robotic Arm [Link](https://drive.google.com/file/d/1LRGVmkzXYezZlSfqbuO5ebVDnbXRpKTM/view?usp=sharing) - 2021
-Developed a robotic arm for grasping objects in different 2D poses and tracking moving targets in 3D space.
-An interesting approach without a 3D camera but with a hand-eye configuration using a TimeOfFlight sensor to measure target distance for grasping.
+Designed a robotic arm capable of grasping objects in various 2D poses and tracking moving targets in 3D space using innovative hand-eye configuration.

 ### Autonomous UV Sanitizing and Surveillance Rover [GitHub](https://github.com/atreyabhat/Aruco-Detector-and-Follower/tree/main) - 2020
-Simulated a custom robot to move between multiple AruCo marker checkpoints with dynamic obstacle avoidance without a Lidar.
-Proposed to be used for COVID care centers.
+Developed a custom robot equipped with dynamic obstacle avoidance for moving between AruCo marker checkpoints, proposed for COVID care centers.

 ## Publications

-### Arecanut Tree-Climbing and Pesticide Spraying Robot with servo-controlled nozzle - 2019
+### Arecanut Tree-Climbing and Pesticide Spraying Robot with Servo-controlled Nozzle - 2019
-IEEE Global Conference for Advancement in Technology. [doi: 10.1109/GCAT47503.2019](https://doi.org/10.1109/GCAT47503.2019.8978452)
+Published at the IEEE Global Conference for Advancement in Technology. [doi: 10.1109/GCAT47503.2019](https://doi.org/10.1109/GCAT47503.2019.8978452)

 ##

-When not immersed in the world of robotics, I indulge in:
+When not immersed in the world of robotics, I enjoy:
-- 🚴‍♂️ Cycling adventures exploring new trails
+- 🚴‍♂️ Exploring new trails on my bike
-- 📚 Reading
+- 📚 Getting lost in a good book
 - ✨ Stargazing and Astrophotography

-## 💬 Let's Talk!
+## 💬 Let's Connect!
-Feel free to reach out to discuss robotics, AI, or anything related to the fascinating world of silicon intelligence.
-You can connect with me on [LinkedIn](https://linkedin.com/in/atreya-bhat) or drop me an [email](mailto:agbhat@wpi.edu).
+Have an idea to share or want to discuss robotics and AI?
+Reach out to me on [LinkedIn](https://linkedin.com/in/atreya-bhat) or shoot me an [email](mailto:agbhat@wpi.edu).

 <!-- Feel free to add more sections, projects, or details as per your liking! -->